Thin Mint Truffles are a 3 ingredient dessert that you won’t be able to resist!

 It was a good choice.

-Crush the Thin Mints very finely.
+- Crush your cookies very finely.
 You can do this by placing them in a large Ziploc bag and rolling them with a rolling pin, or use your food processor, which is what I did.

-Once they are crushed, pour them in a large bowl and add the cream cheese.
+- Once they are crushed, add the cream cheese to the food processor and process until the mixture forms a ball.
+(Alternately, add the cookie crumbs to a large bowl and add the cream cheese.
 I would like to say that you can just mix it up with a wooden spoon, but if you want to do things properly you are going to have to get your hands involved.
-Squish them up real good until it's thoroughly combined and the cream cheese is no longer visible.
+Squish them up real good until it's thoroughly combined and the cream cheese is no longer visible)

-Melt almond bark or candy melts and using a toothpick, dip truffles completely and twirl to allow the excess to drip off.
-Place back on lined baking sheet and sprinkle with nonpareils before set.
+- Melt almond bark or candy melts and using a toothpick, dip truffles completely and twirl to allow the excess to drip off.
+Place back on lined baking sheet and drizzle with melted green candy and sprinkle with crushed cookies.
 Refrigerate until firm.